GilgameshxZero/echidna/root/md/create/urop-guide.md

 # [urop.guide](http://urop.guide)

+Jul.
+17, 2019

 Originally envisioned by [Stella Yang](https://stella-yang.com) as a hackathon project, [urop.guide](http://urop.guide) presents advertised research opportunities at MIT (UROPs) in a much friendlier format than at the [original website](http://uaap.mit.edu/research-exploration/urop/apply/urop-advertised-opportunities) presented by the MIT UROP department.

 ![screenshot of urop.guide](assets/create/urop-guide/urop-guide.png)
 *urop.guide*

 Below, I will briefly present my perspective on the design challenges and choices made throughout the process.
+Stella also has a short post on her website [about urop.guide](https://stella-yang.com/projects/uropguide.html).

 ---